 Provision matrix - ECLs are calculated by applying a loss ratio to the aged balance of trade receivables at each reporting date.
 The loss ratio is calculated according to the ageing/payment profile of sales by applying historical/ proxy write offs to the payment profile of the sales population.
 In instances where there was no evidence of historical write offs management used a proxy write off.
 Trade receivable balances have been grouped so that the ECL calculation is performed on groups of receivables with similar risk characteristics and ability to pay.
-Similarly, the sales population and in line with future payment expectations.
+Similarly, the sales population selected to determine the ageing/payment profile of the sales is representative of the entire population and in line with future payment expectations.
 The historic loss ratio is then adjusted for forward-looking information (including forecast economic indicators, as affected by the COVID-19 pandemic) to determine the ECL for the portfolio of trade receivables at the reporting date to the extent that there is a strong correlation between the forward-looking information, and the ECL.